-Note: A higher water column is not always better.
-Instead, the value – depending on the manufacturer’s country – can even be confusing because different tests are used.
+- Note: A higher water column is not always better.
+Depending on the manufacturer’s country, the value can even be confusing because different tests are used.

-The weak points in the “tightness” of a tent are elsewhere.
-Namely, with the seams and the zippers, a water column of 10,000 mm is of no use if the seams, corners and zippers are not well made.
+The weak points in the tightness of a tent are elsewhere.
+With the seams and the zippers, a water column of 10,000 mm is of no use if the seams, corners, and zippers are not well made.
 Quality counts here.
 Because if the seams are bad, water will get into the tent.
 Consequence: you get wet.